danpaul81/tanzu_terraform_aws/README.md

 Now you can create the portworx cluster.
 Sample yaml specs including your aws credentials (to create cloud drives) are placed in the home directory

 ## 5. Create Portworx Spec
-When creating the portworx Spec select Cloud AWS and set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY Environment Variables with the according settings
+When creating the portworx Spec file select Cloud AWS and set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY Environment Variables with the according settings.
+This will trigger creation of AWS CloudDrives

-## 5. Destroy Infrastructure
+## 6. Destroy Infrastructure
 Login to the bootstrap node and run the `delete-all-tanzu.sh` script

 This deletes the Tanzu Guest/Management Cluster, removes all Tanzu created AWS elements (e.g. Loadbalancer) and the EBS portworx cloud drives.